fourstix/Elfos-video/README.md

 * RD contains the size of the sprite in bytes
 * RF contains the address pointer to a buffer with the sprite image data.

+**DrawPixel** -- Draw a pixel on the display
+* RA.0 contains the X coordinate of the pixel to set
+* RA.1 contains the Y coordinate of the pixel to set

+**SaveVideoRegs** -- Save all registers affected by video routines into the video buffer
+* The R9, RA, RB, RC, RD and RF registers are saved in the video buffer.
+* Safe - This function can be used to save video registers before calling video routines.

+**RestoreVideoRegs** -- Restore all registers affected by video routines from the video buffer
+* Restore the R9, RA, RB, RC, RD and RF registers with values retrieved from the video buffer.
+* Safe - This function can be used to restore video registers before calling video routines.

 Repository Contents
 -------------------
 * **/src/video/**  -- Assembly code source files for the Elf/OS Video functions.